Learn How You Can Build Your Email List with Squeeze Pages

 Now you have your lead magnet, and you need somewhere to advertise it, plus a way to deliver it to people who sign up.

-Make things easy on yourself by choosing a squeeze page builder that integrates well with your email autoresponder service and allows you to create an effective landing page without having to master new tech skills.
+Make things easy on yourself by choosing a squeeze page builder that integrates well with your email service provide and allows you to create an effective landing page without having to master new tech skills.

 Whatever tools you choose, start simple.
 You can always upgrade or branch out as you gain new skills.

-3. Craft a strong message
+3. Craft a strong but short message

 Remember: a squeeze page assumes that the bulk of the “pre-sales” education and conversations are taking place elsewhere, so you don’t have to worry about keeping your copy lean and mean.
 (Learn more about sales funnels and begin the process of creating a sales page.)